-Figure 2 Antiviral activity profiles of 6-gingerol against all four DENV serotypes, measured as percentage of virus titer in treatment groups to the medium only control.
+Figure 3.
+Antiviral activity profiles of 6-Gingerol against all four DENV serotypes, measured as percentage of viable virus titer in treatment groups to the medium only control, after 48-hours of assay in A549 cells.
+ANOVA statistic was used to calculate differences of mean between 6-Gingerol concentration groups with Tukey’s post hoc analysis. ns, not significant; *, p < 0.01

 The inhibition profiles were increased along with the increasing concentration of compounds compared to the medium only control.
 Vehicle control resulted in not significant reduction of virus titers compared to control (data not shown).
 We observed a variable median inhibitory concentration IC50 results for each DENV serotype (Table 1).

-Table 1 The antiviral activities of curcumin and 6-gingerol against four DENV serotypes as determined by median inhibitory concentration (IC50).
+Table 1 The antiviral activities of Curcumin and 6-Gingerol against four DENV serotypes as determined by median inhibitory concentration (IC50).